syddjurs/os2web_acadre_esdh/README.md

 Installation
 -----------
-These modules should reside in the modules directory of the installation, most commonly profiles/os2web/modules/, but alternativly in sites/all/modules (This could be for development purposes).
+This module should reside in the modules directory of the installation, most commonly profiles/os2web/modules/, but alternativly in sites/all/modules (This could be for development purposes).

 See https://github.com/syddjurs/os2web/wiki for further instructions.

+This module can also be installed with drush make in your install profile.

 Licence and copyright
 ---------------------